Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 How many times are you inundated with a late season supply of tomatoes?
 Here’s a great way to use them up and give you that taste of summer for months to come.

 If you don’t have an immersion blender, I strongly encourage you to get a good one.
-It makes this recipe a breeze and can be used for many different kitchen creations.
+It makes this recipe a breeze—and comes in handy for lots of kitchen creations.

 Directions: